ITU-BDSA2024-GROUP8/Chirp/docs/report.md

 layers are:

 - UI Layer: Handles user interactions and renders pages using Razor Pages.
 - Services Layer: Is responsible for data flow between the repository and UI layers.
 - Repository Layer: Manages data access, interacting with the database via Entity Framework.

-- Domain Layer: Contains DTOs and domain models.
+- Domain Layer: Contains DTOs, interfaces and the domain model.

 ![Onion architecture diagram](images/OnionArchitecture.png)